 You can purchase this service on a per-call basis, as a multiple-incident package, or as an annual contract with a 10-incident limit.
-For more information about purchasing Network and Server Support, see "Ordering Support Line services" on page 237.
+For more information about purchasing Network and Server Support, see "Ordering support line services."

-Ordering Support Line services
+Ordering support line services